 We are a member-based organization with a small staff.
 Today we have more than 1,500 members and offer 300+ non-credit courses per year as well as travel/study adventures, and more than 25 Shared Interest Groups to address the diverse interests of our members.

 - OLLI@UGA non-credit courses offer a variety of topics – literature, history, religion, health, philosophy, natural sciences, food, social sciences, performing arts, art and architecture, economics, personal finance, computers, lifestyle issues and more.

 - Our travel/study trips have a variety of destinations – from local and regional to national and international.

-- Special interest groups (SIGs) provide another avenue for members to meet and socialize with other members with similar interests.
+- Shared Interest Groups (SIGs) provide another avenue for members to meet and socialize with other members with similar interests.